 Grading

 All courses, whether required or elective, and all research experiences specifically approved as part of an individual student's curriculum, must be graded according to the stated grading system.
 Final grades must be submitted in writing to the Office of Student Records and made available to the students within four weeks of the completion of a course.
-If the final grade for a course is an F (Fail), a special effort must be made by the course or clerkship director to inform the Senior Associate Dean for Education promptly by phone or email and to submit that information in writing as soon as possible, preferably earlier than the standard four-week deadline.
+If the final grade for a course is an F (Fail), the course or clerkship director must immediately inform the Senior Associate Dean for Education and must submit that information in writing as soon as possible, preferably earlier than the standard four-week deadline.
 For clerkships in the spring semester of the fourth curricular year, all grades must be submitted no later than one week before the date of graduation.

 The Standard Grading System: Pre-clerkship Curriculum: